zimw/coding-challenge/README.md

 Q2 Bonus Question [optional]
 You are considering giving gifts to more people.
 Instead of choosing exactly 2 items, allow for 3 gifts.

-A: I modify the code slightly to include a third item i is used to travers the vector untill vector.size()-2, it represents the first item. left and right are used to represent the remaining two items. the big O for this code is O(N^2) As for every i, I traverse its coresponding left and right once
+A: ASSUMING there are at least tree items in the prices.txt I modify the code slightly to include a third item 'i' is used to travers the vector untill vector.size()-2, it represents the first item. left and right are used to represent the remaining two items after 'i'. the big O for this code is O(N^2) As for every i, I traverse its coresponding left and right once